THE RISE OF SNEAKER

-Travelling Exhibition on view now at the Oakland Museum of California
+Travelling Exhibition on view now at the Art Gallery of Western Australia

 The BSM is very excited to be partnering with the American Federation of Arts to present a tour of our exhibition, Out of the Box: The Rise of Sneaker Culture.
 This expanded version of the exhibition, which originated here at the BSM in 2013 and is curated by BSM Senior Curator Elizabeth Semmelhack, is the first museum exhibition in North America to examine the sneaker’s complex and fascinating social history, from its origins in the mid-nineteenth century to its role in the present day as a status symbol of urban culture.